gyomGit/dbTextEditorGitHub/README.md

 ============================

+This whole repository originally called *org.csstudio.xtext.dbtexteditor.parent* was created within Eclipse Xtext project wizard.
-This whole repository originally called *org.csstudio.xtext.dbtexteditor.parent* contains these 8 projects shown above that together build this Eclipse plug-in.
+This whole repository contains these 8 projects shown above, which can be updated and developed with Xtext in Eclipse.
+Once a modification is made, they can all together build this Eclipse plug-in with Maven/Tycho, as often as necessary.
-This plug-in is designed to edit Epics db (database) record files in Eclipse IDE, among other environments.
+This plug-in final product is designed to edit Epics db (database) record files in Eclipse IDE, among other environments.

 ====